Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 Once you've mastered these games, you can enter some CSS challenges and battles to showcase all you learned.

-Some great website for that are:
+Some great websites for that are:

 - [CSS Battle](https://cssbattle.dev/)
 - [100 days of CSS](https://100dayscss.com/)